Souhaylss/AI-video-summarizer/README.md

 1. Navigate to the **back-end** directory
 2. Navigate to **.env** file and enter your Gemini API key.
 If you don't have one yet, you can create one very easily right [HERE](https://ai.google.dev/gemini-api/docs/api-key) !
-3. Enter the following command in the terminal to start the **back-end** server :
+3. Enter the following command in the terminal to install dependencies and start the **back-end** server :
    ```
+   pip install -r requirements.txt
-   python3 app.py
+   python app.py
    ```
 4. Navigate to the **front-end** directory
-5. Enter the following command in the terminal to install dependecies and serve the website on a new window :
+5. Enter the following command in the terminal to install dependecies and serve the website on port 4200 :
    ```
    npm ci
-   ng serve -o
+   npm start
    ```